 Large Installed Base Generating Aftermarket Sales and Service.
 With a history dating back to 1860, we have a significant installed base across numerous industries.
 Because of the critical applications in which our products are used and the high quality and reliability of our products, we believe there is a tendency to replace "like for like" products.
 This tendency leads to significant aftermarket demand for replacement products as well as for spare parts and service.
-In the year ended December 31, 2009, approximately 24% of our revenues were derived from aftermarket sales and services.
+In the year ended December 31, 2010, approximately 24% of our revenues were derived from aftermarket sales and services.

 Broad and Diverse Customer Base.
 Our customer base spans numerous industries and is geographically diverse.
-Approximately 76% of our sales in 2009 were delivered to customers outside of the U.S. In addition, no single customer represented more than 4% of our sales during this period.
+Approximately 75% of our sales in 2010 were delivered to customers outside of the U.S. In addition, no single customer represented more than 6% of our sales during this period.

-Management Team with Extensive Industry Experience and Focus on Strategic Development.
-We are led by a senior management team with an average of over 20 years of experience in industrial manufacturing.
-Since 1995, we have acquired 13 companies and divested businesses that do not fit within our long-term growth strategy.
+Leadership Team with Focus on CBS and Experience in Integrating Acquisitions.
+We are led by a senior leadership team with experience in the application of CBS methodology to all aspects of industrial manufacturing operations.
 We believe that we have extensive experience in acquiring and effectively integrating attractive acquisition targets.